anilmainali/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 Use 3 spaces in front of 3 backticks.

-4 or more backticks is a signal to highlight the sentence in a box, not to indepnt.
+4 or more back-ticks is a signal to highlight the sentence in a box, not to indent.

 Also, Liquid markdown does not recognize indention.